Subhankar210/Cap-file-to-Handshake-Extracter/README.md

 1. **Requirements:**
    - Python 3.x
-   - Install required library using: `pip install scapy`
+   - Install required library using: `pip install scapy` & also 'pip install colorama'

 2. **Run the Script:**
    - Open a terminal or command prompt.